trick77/ipset-blacklist/README.md

 # I don't want this: "http://www.openbl.org/lists/base.txt"  # OpenBL.org 30 day List
 )
 ```
 If you for some reason want to ban all IP addresses from a certain country, have a look at [IPverse.net's](http://ipverse.net/ipblocks/data/countries/) aggregated IP lists which you can simply add to the BLACKLISTS variable.
+For a ton of spam and malware related blacklists, check out this github repo: https://github.com/firehol/blocklist-ipsets

 ## Troubleshooting